 \paragraph{Illustrative example} The shortcoming of performing MH is the scaling with the dimension that it implies for the sampler.
 To develop an intuition, we consider a simple problem, where the target is a product of $K$ independent $D$-dimensional distributions $q$:

 where $D$ is a small number.
 Suppose we are interested in the expectation value of a function of only one of those parameters, such as $f(\x) = x_1^2$.
-We will measure the performance as the number of evaluations of $\nabla p(\x)$ (which is typically the bottleneck of computation and thus a proxy for the wall-clock time) that the sampler uses to get the relative RMSE (averaged over 128 chains) of $\mathbb{E}[f(\x)]$ below $10 \%$.
+We will measure the performance as the number of evaluations of $\nabla p(\x)$ (which is typically the bottleneck of computation and thus a proxy for the wall-clock time) that the sampler uses to get the relative RMSE, i.e. $\mathrm{RMSE}[\bar{f}] / \mathbb{E}_p[f]$ (averaged over 128 chains) below $10 \%$.

 Figure \ref{fig:scaling} shows performance as a function of the dimension of the problem $d = K D$.
 As can be seen, the number of gradient calls scales as $d^{1/4}$ for Metropolis adjusted methods, in accordance with \citep{beskos_optimal_2013}.
 This is because even though the Hamiltonian and Langevin dynamics operate independently on each copy of the distribution, the energy change $\Delta_H$ (defined below), and therefore the MH acceptance probability, involves a sum over all parameters.
-Optimal performance requires a fixed acceptance rate \citep{beskos_optimal_2013, NealHandbook}, so to compensate for the increasing number of parameters, the step size needs to decrease, so that the integrator uses more gradient evaluations for a fixed trajectory length.
+Optimal performance requires a fixed acceptance rate \citep{beskos_optimal_2013, neal_mcmc_2011}, so to compensate for the increasing number of parameters, the step size needs to decrease, so that the integrator uses more gradient evaluations for a fixed trajectory length.
 Unadjusted methods, by contrast, do not suffer from this scaling since they operate on each copy independently.
 They need to ensure that the bias is small, but this is independent of the number of parameters in these examples.

 The example in Figure \ref{fig:scaling} is idealized, but a similar scaling has been observed for mean field models \citep{durmus_asymptotic_2023} and real problems, like cosmological field level inference \citep{simon-onfroy_benchmarking_2025}.
-Thus, particularly for high-dimensional problems, unadjusted samplers may be more efficient, in some cases by a large factor.
+Thus, particularly for high-dimensional problems, unadjusted samplers may be significantly more efficient.
 Crucially, however, they are only viable if the step size can be chosen so that the asymptotic bias is small compared to the variance of the finite set of samples taken.